TomaszWoloszyn983/mood-design-gift-shop/README.md

 The page contains a form that the user has to fill up to provide all the informations required for shipping and billing.

-After filling up the form and clicking the Complete Order button the payment will be verified and proceded.
+After filling up the form and clicking the Complete Order button the payment will be verified and proceeded.
 Also a confirmation email will be sent do the email address provided by the user.

 ![Checkout Page](documentation/images/checkout_page.jpg)